 Starting up startups

-A few days ago I read an insightful article by Jessica Lessin.
+I recently read an insightful article by Jessica Lessin.
 She’s a former reporter for The Wall Street Journal and the editor of The Information, a digital media company that closely follows the technology industry.

 In a piece titled “The End of Growth” she notes that the biggest challenge for startup companies may be the ability to promote themselves efficiently in a rapidly changing (and increasingly expensive) media landscape.